Your options

 Questions to consider

-It is important to have your pregnancy confirmed by a medical professional.
-A viable pregnancy means that the fetus has a heartbeat at this point and has a reasonable chance of being carried to full term.
+It is important to have the pregnancy confirmed by a licensed medical professional.
+A viable pregnancy indicates the pregnancy is growing with detectable heartbeat.
 A significant number of early pregnancies are not viable and end on their own in miscarriage.
 (7) An ultrasound exam can confirm whether or not your pregnancy is viable.

-Is my pregnancy in my uterus and why does it matter?
+Where is the pregnancy located and why does it matter?

 An ectopic pregnancy means a pregnancy is growing somewhere outside of your uterus (commonly in a fallopian tube).
 This condition is very serious, so it is important to have an ultrasound exam to determine the location of your pregnancy.
 The abortion pill or surgical abortion will not end an ectopic pregnancy, and allowing the ectopic pregnancy to go on undiagnosed could lead to serious complications for you.
 (8)